Wilhelm Schulthess: Biography

-In 1883, with August Lüning (1852–1925), he opened a private orthopedic institute in Zürich.
+In 1883 he co-founded a private clinic in Zürich, later known as the Orthopaedic Institute and eventually the Schulthess Klinik.
 In 1889 he obtained his habilitation, and in 1912 became an associate professor at the University of Zürich.

-In 1908 he was appointed president of the Deutschen Gesellschaft für Orthopädische Chirurgie (German Society of Orthopedic Surgery).
-He was instrumental towards the founding of the Schweizerischen Vereins für krüppelhafte Kinder (Swiss Association for Crippled Children; 1909).
+In 1908 he was appointed president of the Deutschen Gesellschaft für Orthopädische Chirurgie (German Society of Orthopaedic Surgery).
+He contributed to the founding of the Schweizerischen Vereins für krüppelhafte Kinder (Swiss Association for Crippled Children; 1909).
+The wording of the name reflects the terminology of the time.

-He specialized in research of scoliosis, of which, he developed methods for measuring and recording the degree and the different types of the disorder.
+He specialised in scoliosis research and developed methods for measuring and recording the degree and different types of the disorder.